 Head Coach

 Darby Sligh was announced as head coach of the women's golf program on January 10, 2023, following Page Marsh's retirement announcement.
 Sligh earned the head coaching role after spending the five previous seasons on the staff as assistant coach (2018-22) and associate head coach (2022-24).
-The 2024-25 season marks her second as a head coach, seventh at NC State.
+The 2025-26 season marks her third year as the head coach, eighth season overall at NC State.

-In her first season at the helm, while taking over midway through the season, Sligh led her team to four top 10 finishes, including a runner-up finish at the Briar’s Creek Invitational and sixth at the ACC Championship, which marked the Pack’s best finish at a conference championship since 2017.
-Lauren Olivares Leon was tabbed an All-ACC Women’s Golf Team selection, the first for NC State since 2017, while Olivares Leon and Isabela Amezcua qualified for the NCAA Bermuda Run Regional.
+After taking over the helm midway through the 2023-24 season, Sligh led her team to four top 10 finishes, including a runner-up finish at the Briar’s Creek Invitational and sixth at the ACC Championship, which marked the Pack’s best finish at a conference championship since 2017.
+Olivares Leon was tabbed an All-ACC Women’s Golf Team selection, the first for NC State since 2017, while the junior and Isabela Amezcua qualified for the NCAA Bermuda Run Regional.

 Sligh was named the recipient of the 2020 Division I Golf Pride Grips WGCA Assistant Coach of the Year when she stepped up for the program during a difficult time.
 At the Golfweek Conference Challenge in Colorado on Sept.
 25, 2019, head coach Page Marsh had to leave the final round of the tournament when her husband, George Tarantini (former head men's soccer coach at NC State), unexpectedly passed away.
 Sligh stepped in and coached the team by herself to ninth place and the second lowest score of the semester.
 She seamlessly took over all head coaching and operational duties for the final two tournaments of the fall, and the Pack closed out the semester with another ninth place showing at the Landfall Tradition.

-During her stint with the Wolfpack as a head coach and assistant, the program has earned a combined 26 top-10 team tournament finishes and 65 top-20 individual finishes.
+During her stint with the Wolfpack as a head coach and assistant, the program has earned a combined 35 top 10 team tournament finishes and 86 top 20 individual finishes.

 Prior to Illinois State, Sligh was the head coach at Newberry College for two seasons.
 In her two years at the helm, she was able to produce a 2007 South Atlantic Conference championship, win league coach of the year honors (2007) and have six players named to the All-SAC team.